stefanos87/container-kubernetes-tutorials/7-k8_configuration/README.md

-# Kubernetes environment variables usage tutorial
+# Kubernetes ConfigMap and Secrets tutorial